pop-os/python-apt/doc/source/contributing.rst

 Submitting your patch
 ---------------------
-First of all, the patch you create should be based against the debian-sid branch of python-apt.
+First of all, the patch you create should be based against the most current branch of python-apt (debian-sid or debian-experimental).
+If it is a bugfix, you should probably use debian-sid.
+If you choose the wrong branch, we will ask you to rebase your patches against the correct one.

 Once you have made your change, check that it: